 The program can arrange for internships and service learning agreements with organizations both domestic and international.
-Summer research fellowships are occasionally available through the program on a competitive basis.
+Summer research fellowships may occasionally be available through the program on a competitive basis.

 Requirements for the Major in International Studies

 Students majoring in international studies must complete a minimum of 36 credits in addition to introductory courses.
 The requirements are: